megsmedes/GISmedes/index.md

 # <span style="color: blue">**GISmedes**</span>

-## My Creations in Geographic Information Systems
+## **My Creations in Geographic Information Systems**

-## by Meghan Smedes
+### by Meghan Smedes

 ### Map making is a form of storytelling.
-Click on the titles to view the stories I tell of the amazing world we live in.
+Click on the table of contents to view the stories I tell of the amazing world we live in.

 ## This is an example of a map that I georeferenced using ArcGIS Pro: